-Force or coercion for Criminal Sexual Conduct involving unethical or unacceptable medical treatment includes healthcare beyond that practiced by medical doctors, such as, Psychotherapy by a psychologist.
+Force or coercion for criminal sexual conduct or child abuse involving unethical or unacceptable medical treatment includes healthcare beyond that practiced by medical doctors, such as psychotherapy by a psychologist.

-A minor confided in her best friend that she had sexual relations with a 19 year old male.
-The minor’s friend ended up telling the Assistant Principal of their school what the minor told her.
-The Assistant Principal is a mandatory reporter and therefore required to alert the police department.
+A minor confided in her best friend that she had sexual relations with a 19-year old male.
+The friend ends up telling the Assistant Principal of their school about the alleged child abuse.
+The Assistant Principal is a mandatory reporter/mandated reporter and, therefore, is required to alert the police department of the suspected abuse.

 If you or someone you know has been arrested or charged with a sex crime, such as child abuse, due to a Health and Human Services report from a mandated reporter, you need to call Nicole Blank Becker of Blank Law, PC immediately at (248) 515-6583.